kartoza/geocontext/README.md

 ```bash
 make setup-web
 ```
-4. Create a superuser for Django admin access on `http://localhost/admin/` - here you can manually modify data
+4. If needed, create a superuser for Django admin access on `http://localhost/admin/` - here you can manually modify data
 ```bash
 make superuser
 ```